spicysomtam/word-count-beam-dataflow/README.md

   "status" : "INVALID_ARGUMENT"
 }
 ```
-Not sure what the answer is; maybe Google thinks you should just use a newer programming language to run a submit?
+Not sure what the answer is (Java isn't my thing); maybe Google thinks you should just use a newer programming language to run a submit?

 ### Cleanup of the template

 * Delete the generated docker image.
-* Delete the template json file ($TEMPLATE_PATH).
+* Delete the template json file (TEMPLATE_PATH env var, etc).

 # Cleanup